po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 ## Class Instruction

-### 1. Instructor Do: Stoke Curiosity (10 mins) @TODO: Review Stoke Curiosity
+### 1. Instructor Do: Stoke Curiosity (10 mins)

 * Welcome students to class.

 * Inform the students that we will be building upon the previous days activities and will be continuing to use the Fetch API.

-* Explain that in this class we will build upon our previous day's exercises by learning how to create complex fetch requests.
-We will also learn some tools to help us debug our fetch requests.
+* Explain that in this class we will build upon the previous day's exercises by learning how to create complex fetch requests.
+We will also learn about some options available to help us debug fetch requests.

 * Ask the students the following question:

-    * ☝️ Can anyone offer a guess as how do we know what went wrong with our fetch request?
+    * ☝️ Can anyone offer a guess on how do we find out what went wrong with a fetch request, if it doesn't work as intended?

-    * 🙋 We can use tools such as the `Response Object` and the Chrome DevTools `Network Activity Tab` to help debug our request.
+    * 🙋 We can use the `Response Object` and the Chrome DevTools `Network Activity Tab` to help us find out what went wrong.

     * ☝️ How can we find out about fetch debugging when we don't know what to do?

-    * 🙋 Search the web using `google.com`or by visiting `stackoverflow.com`
+    * 🙋 We can search the web using `google.com`or by searching `stackoverflow.com`

 * Go to [Response Documentation](https://developer.mozilla.org/en-US/docs/Web/API/Response) and then scroll down to response properties.